eProsima/Fast-DDS-docs/docs/fastdds/security/access_control_plugin/access_control_plugin.rst

 *  Whether the discovery data should be protected and the type of protection: MAC only or encryption followed by MAC.
 *  Whether the whole RTPS message should be encrypted.
 *  Whether the liveliness of the messages should be protected.
-*  Whether a non-authenticated |DomainParticipant| can access or not to the unprotected discovery metatraffic and unprotected Topics.
+*  Whether a non-authenticated DomainParticipant can access or not to the unprotected discovery metatraffic and unprotected Topics.
-*  Whether an authenticated |DomainParticipant| can access the domain without evaluating the access control policies.
+*  Whether an authenticated DomainParticipant can access the domain without evaluating the access control policies.
-*  Whether discovery information on a certain Topic should be sent with secure |DataWriters|.
+*  Whether discovery information on a certain Topic should be sent with secure DataWriters.
-*  Whether or not the access to Topics should be restricted to |DomainParticipants| with the appropriate permission to read them.
+*  Whether or not the access to Topics should be restricted to DomainParticipants with the appropriate permission to read them.
 *  Whether the metadata sent on a certain Topic should be protected and the type of protection.
 *  Whether payload data on a certain Topic should be protected and the type of protection.

 The domain rules are evaluated in the same order as they appear in the document.
-A rule only applies to a particular |DomainParticipant| if the domain section matches the DDS :cpp:var:`Domain_Id <eprosima::fastdds::dds::DomainId_t>` to which the |DomainParticipant| belongs.
+A rule only applies to a particular DomainParticipant if the domain section matches the DDS :cpp:var:`Domain_Id <eprosima::fastdds::dds::DomainId_t>` to which the DomainParticipant belongs.
 If multiple rules match, the first rule that matches is the only one that applies.
 Each domain rule is delimited by the ``<domain_rule>`` XML element tag.